Attorney general's office declines to detail $1.1M in taxpayer spending on Cuomo case

 For instance, a Manhattan State Supreme Court judge ruled in February that taxpayers should fund Cuomo’s legal defense in the “Trooper 1” civil case.

-“Since resigning, Andrew Cuomo has continued his vengeful efforts and stuck New York taxpayers with millions in legal bills,” said James’ communications director, Delaney Kempner.
+“Since resigning, Andrew Cuomo has continued his vengeful efforts and stuck New York taxpayers with millions in legal bills,” a spokesperson for the attorney general said.
 “This exploitation of the judicial system is a sad attempt to make his perceived enemies pay, and a continuation of his pattern of intimidation and bullying the survivors of his actions.
 Instead of accepting the consequences of his serious and damaging behavior, Andrew Cuomo is continuing this misguided campaign while running up onerous debts that the state has to cover.”